"Puppies with a future - from dogs with a past!"

 ROLEX RIGHT O'BJ

-Rolex Right O'BJ was my pick of litter to carry on the size, structure, and soundness of his sire (shown left) Barbary Johnny Cash O'BJ.
+Rolex Right O'BJ (NOW AVAILABLE) was my pick of litter to carry on the size, structure, and soundness of his sire (shown left) Barbary Johnny Cash O'BJ.
 Johnny was 5.25 pounds of solid muscle and Toy Fox Terrier personality.
 You can see how small he is in proportion to my foot!
 I am gratedful to Denise Monette (Barbary TFT) for letting me have Johnny as a powerful outcross for my line.
 I repaid Johnny for the exceptional puppies he gave me with a life of luxuary and love provided by Jim and Kay Ritchie who bought Jazzie from me back in 2014.
 She is spayed but Johnny is happily in love...

 Johnny passed his handy size and soundness on to Rolex, the one I spent waaay too much time with...
 Rolex also got a double-dose of structure from my best bitch of the time, Lollipup.

 Rolex's mother is Lollipup O'BJ (right) who only needed a major to finish her AKC Championship in 2010 when health issues stopped us from showing.
 I decided to breed her instead of send her off with a professional handler to get those last 3 points.

 I have no regrets about that because Lolly passed on her perfect conformation and character - in double measure to Rolex!
 She couldn't top that accomplishment so we retired her early to live with one of her daughters and a wonderful family in NYC.